A Stranger's Choice

 “I saw it happen”

-On Saturday morning State Farm agent Glenn Marlin found himself driving behind a mid-sized SUV.
+On that Saturday morning State Farm agent Glenn Marlin found himself driving behind a mid-sized SUV.
 “It was snowing so hard I could not see the license plate," said Glenn.
 But I remember thinking, ‘I bet this driver isn’t from around here...’”

 Minutes later, the State Farm agent watched in horror as the SUV spiraled off the road and out of sight.
 “I thought they rolled it,” said Glenn.
 “I immediately pulled over and ran to the scene.”